jimfenton/800-63A-ImplGuide/2_Identity-Assurance-Levels-and-Risk-Management.md

 **Figure 3** Selecting Evidence

-Documents signed by digital watermarking (DWM) (such as driver’s license images) can also be used by CSP’s as a piece of strong evidence in identity proofing.
+Documents signed by digital watermarking (DWM) (such as driver’s license images) can also be used by CSPs as a piece of strong evidence in identity proofing.
 Watermarks are embedded in images used in secure identity verification and use applications to verify the rightful owner of an evidence document.
 Some applications, for instance, use the applicant’s fingerprint information to watermark the image.
-Training of operators is also important for CSP’s to be able to expect and recognize the presence of a watermark in a piece of evidence that normally carries it, or notice when the watermark is absent for a simple binary fraud checking measure.
+Training of operators is also important for CSPs to be able to expect and recognize the presence of a watermark in a piece of evidence that normally carries it, or notice when the watermark is absent for a simple binary fraud checking measure.

-Numbers, references and checksums may also be used by CSP’s to validate strong evidence in identity proofing.
+Numbers, references and checksums may also be used by CSPs to validate strong evidence in identity proofing.

 Checksums are an application of the traditional digital error-checking mechanism to cryptographic security.
 As a concept, a checksum is a numerical sum representing the correct digits in a piece of transmitted data, enabling recipients or relaying parties to verify integrity.
 As a cryptographic application, the checksum is calculated by applying cryptographic algorithms to data in order to generate a hash, which is then used to validate the data.
 The generated hash is the checksum used for validation and the principle is that unauthorized parties would not be able to change the data without affecting the hash as they would not have visibility into the cryptographic algorithm or algorithms that were originally used by the provider to generate the hash.

-Checksums therefore provide a method to validate electronic evidence as well, whereby CSP’s can generate cryptographic checks to associate with documents used as evidence, which are then subject to a check for validation.
+Checksums therefore provide a method to validate electronic evidence as well, whereby CSPs can generate cryptographic checks to associate with documents used as evidence, which are then subject to a check for validation.
 This method can then be used to validate strong evidence.

-Similarly, numbers or references that are associated with identity evidence such as a barcode embedded on the document can be used to validate strong evidence by CSP’s that wish to validate evidence.
+Similarly, numbers or references that are associated with identity evidence such as a barcode embedded on the document can be used to validate strong evidence by CSPs that wish to validate evidence.

 It is also important to make the distinction between equipment and knowledge that is the patented intellectual property of a particular vendor and is protected by patent law, and equipment and knowledge (algorithms, workflows, systems) that is proprietary to the vendor, whose internal working mechanisms are not known to outside entities that are not bound by non-disclosure agreements.
 Measures should be taken to ensure that proprietary systems and equipment produce results that are trusted by the CSP.